Borcherds' method for Enriques surfaces: Proof of Theorems and

 such that $D\spar{i-1}$ and $D\spar{i}$ are adjacent for $i=1, \dots, m$.
 By induction on the length $m$ of the chain, we can prove that there exists an isometry $\tilde{g}\sprime\in \OGP{L_{26}}$ preserving $\iota(\SS)$ such that the induced isometry $\tilde{g}\sprime|\SS$ of $\SS$ maps $D$ to $D\sprime$.
 Therefore the tessellation of $\PPP(L_{10})$ by induced chambers is simple.

 \begin{proof}[Proof of Proposition~\ref{prop:gtilde}] The isometry $\tilde{g}$ with the hoped-for property is explicitly given in~\cite{thecompdataL10L26} for each wall of $D$, and thus the proof of Theorem~\ref{thm:simple} is completed. \end{proof} We explain the method by which we found the isometry $\tilde{g} \in \OGP{L_{26}}$.
 It is based on some optimistic heuristics.
-The isometry $\tilde{g}$ does not have to satisfy the conditions (i) and (ii) below.
-To our surprise, this method worked for every wall $w=D\cap (r)\sperp$ of the induced chamber $D$.
+The isometry $\tilde{g}$ does not necessarily have to satisfy the conditions (i) and (ii) below.
+Fortunately, this method worked for every wall $w=D\cap (r)\sperp$ of the induced chamber $D$.
 We put

 Since $\dim \,(r)\sperp=9$, the even lattice $Q$ is negative-definite of rank $26-9=17$ and contains $R_{\iota}$.
 Let $\intfQ{\,,\,}$ denote the symmetric bilinear form of $Q$.
 We calculate the set $\RRR(Q)$ of $(-2)$-vectors of $Q$.
 The hyperplanes of $Q\tensor\R$ defined by $\intfQ{x, r\sprime}=0$, where $r\sprime \in \RRR(Q)$, divide $Q\tensor\R$ into a finite number of regions, and they correspond bijectively to the Conway chambers containing $\iota_{\PPP}(w)$.
 We put